INFO490/assignments/hw7/hw7.markdown

 The locomotive problem is found in Section 3.2 of *Think Bayes* by Allen B. Downey.
 We will rephrase the locomotive problem and apply it to our Illinois census data:

-> The households in 2012 Illinois census data are labeled using the serial numbers {1, ..., N}.
+> The households in 2012 Illinois census data are labeled using the serial numbers {1, 2, ..., N}.
 You see a household with the serial number 1493780.
 Estimate how many households there are in Illinois.

-The number 1493780 is the serial number of the very last household in the *ss12pil.csv* file.
+The number 1493780 is the serial number of the very last household listed in the *ss12pil.csv* file.

-However, we will completely rewrite Downey's code by eliminating the class structure and using Numpy, because
+In this problem, we will completely rewrite Downey's code by eliminating the class structure and using Numpy, because

 1. Classes have their advantages, but they make it hard to see what is really going on under the hood, and our goal in this problem is to understand the underlying concepts,
 2. Using Numpy means no *for* loops, which in my opinion makes it easier to understand what's going on,
 3. Downey mostly uses pure Python.
 This is very slow, so we will use Numpy.
-The difference in speed may not matter much when we are dealing with a locomotive with the serial number 60 and a total number of locomotives on the order of thousands.
-But when the serial number is close to 1.5 million and the total number could be on the order of tens of millions, the difference in speed is substantial.
+The difference in speed may not matter much when we are dealing with serial number 60 and a total number of locomotives on the order of thousands.
+But when the serial number is close to 1.5 million and the total number of households could be on the order of tens of millions, the difference in speed is substantial.

 How substantial is the difference?
 Applying Downey's pure Python code to our problem, I got